WanderingSpaceThinker/nonexistence/_posts/2022-05-16-The-death-of-an-idealist.md

 {{page.tags[1]}}"What's next?"</span>

-{{page.tags[0]}}"I wanted to talk about [psychopathic leaders](https://www.forbes.com/sites/jackmccullough/2019/12/09/the-psychopathic-ceo/?sh=62973f03791e).
+{{page.tags[0]}}"I wanted to talk about egoist, [psychopathic leaders](https://www.forbes.com/sites/jackmccullough/2019/12/09/the-psychopathic-ceo/?sh=62973f03791e).
 It does concern me quite a bit that they're so common.
 Because, they won't think twice about playing with our lives, and sending people to their death just to serve their own interests."</span>

 {{page.tags[1]}}"Tell me about it."</span>